 Test shots at different apertures.
 Bad developing and scanning on this set (not by me this time), and boring Fuji Superia X-tra 800 doesn’t help.
 Believe it or not, I had to photoshop these pics to get them to look this good.
 All are Fuji Superia X-tra 800 at 3000 pixels wide.
 Click for larger image.

 This image was taken with the flash on, and the ASA set to 100-200.
 Effective aperture is F/3.8.
-As you can see, it’s really soft and has poor contrast when taking landscape type shots, however, if you place a subject within flash distance, the image looks much better.
+As you can see, it’s really soft and has poor contrast when taking landscape type shots, however, if you place a subject within flash distance, the image looks much better, see interior image above.
 Notice the the very sharp part of the image on the extreme right side, must be the lens elements are not set correctly.

 Here we have the ASA set to 100-200, with the flash off, for an effective aperture of F/8.
 The image is much sharper overall, with improved contrast.